Ford Ranger (Americas): South American production (1996–2011)

 The 2001 exterior facelift given to North American Rangers was not carried over to South American versions, with the 1998 front bodywork remaining until the 2003 model year.
 For 2004, both versions were given the same grille (though Argentine-produced versions were designed with projector-style headlamps).
 Following a US$156.5 million upgrade to the General Pacheco factory in 2007, several upgrades were made to the South American Ranger; a number of them would diverge the model from its US counterpart.
-For 2008, the Ranger received a makeover with a grill and headlights similar to the 2006 North American version; bed extenders became available for all boxes.
+For 2008, the Ranger received a makeover with a grille and headlights similar to the 2006 North American version; bed extenders became available for all boxes.

 For 2010, Ford of Argentina gave the Ranger its largest facelift since 1992.
 Exclusive to South America, the update replaced the hood, front fenders and bumper with a more aggressive design; to allow for a more aggressive stance, large wheel arches were included.
 For the first time, the Ranger adopted the Ford three-bar corporate grille; the door handles were redesigned, shifting to a loop-style design.
 The interior was largely unchanged, as were the powertrain offerings.
 A new option (for Argentina and Brazil) included an engine powered by compressed natural gas, making it the first pickup truck to offer a factory-built natural gas vehicle (NGV) commercially available in those countries.

 In 2012, Ford of Argentina replaced the US-derived Ranger with the larger Ranger T6.
 Designed by Ford of Australia, the Ranger T6 consolidated the Ford- and Mazda-based versions of the Ranger onto a single platform sold globally, introduced to North America for 2019.

 Although plans were made to produce and sell the Ranger crew cab version in the United States and Canada, Ford could not get the crew cab models to pass Side Impact crash testing.

 Ford Ranger (Argentina) wheelbases and bed lengths: